rogin/Snippets/Connect/HowDoI.md

 ````

 _The first line adds the "data" protocol handler to the search path used by the URL class.
 The second line appends the jar to the end of the classpath at startup.
-This is an option used by the install4j launcher and not directly passed to the jvm_
+This is an option used by the install4j launcher and not directly passed to the jvm._

 ### Option 3